 During the month of December 31, 2007, Mega completed the earn in requirement of expending US\$1.5 million on uranium exploration in Mongolia.
-Mega has earned a 50% interest in all of Red Hill's uranium claims.
+Mega earned a 50% interest in all of Red Hill's uranium claims.
 Mega declined to exercise its option to expend an additional US\$2 million over three years to earn a 60% interest.
-A joint venture has been formed and all future uranium exploration will be funded on a 50-50 pro-rata basis.
-Red Hill's net interest in the joint venture as at June 30, 2009, was \$72,595 (December 31, 2008, - \$74,844).
-A new Joint Venture LLC was incorporated in Mongolia on March 4, 2008 for the puposes of this joint venture named Redhill Mega Uranium LLC.
-All the uranium licences have been transferred to the new Joint Venture LLC.
+A joint venture was formed and all future uranium exploration were to be funded on a 50-50 pro-rata basis.
+A new Joint Venture LLC was incorporated in Mongolia on March 4, 2008, for the puposes of this joint venture named Redhill Mega Uranium LLC.
+All the uranium licences were transferred to the new Joint Venture LLC.